lamps-wg/csr-attestation/draft-ounsworth-csr-attestation.md

 "Freshness" typically implies both asserting that the data was generated at a certain point-in-time, as well as providing non-replayability.
-Developers, operators, and designers of protocols which embed attestation-carrying-CSRs need to consider what notion of freshness is appropriate and available in-context; thus the issue of freshness is out-of-scope for this document.
+Developers, operators, and designers of protocols which embed evidence-carrying-CSRs need to consider what notion of freshness is appropriate and available in-context; thus the issue of freshness is out-of-scope for this document.